It is no secret that clicks on Google ads are not all created equal.

 What are bid adjustments?

-Bid adjustments allow you to change the frequency of when and where your ads appear so you can maximise those opportunities which offer the best results.
+Google Ads bid adjustments allow you to change the frequency of when and where your ads appear so you can maximise those opportunities which offer the best results.
 In technical terms, bid adjustments involve a percentage multiplication of your default keyword bid, raising or lowering the bid in relation to different dimensions or user characteristics – to which this blog will refer later.
 This multiplication can be increased or decreased -90% to +900%.

 What dimensions should I adjust my bids on?